bryce-carson/whyse/README.md

 integrating these tools with new system features for editing and reviewing literate programs.

-The IDE is inspired by the system described in Brown and Czejdo's 1991 ICCI conference proceeding, and is in early development.
+The IDE is inspired by the system described in Brown and Czejdo's 1991 ICCI conference proceeding[^2], and is in early development.

 # Development overview
 To orient new contributors and help adventurous hackers use the software, this